ara303/twMediaDownloader/README.md

 > [!TIP]
 > If you need bulk downloading of media, this does not do that (sorry!).
 Try [twmd](https://github.com/mmpx12/twitter-media-downloader).
 I've tested this personally and it does work (as of October 2025).
 >
 > Installation's a little fiddly, but I was able to [download a binary](https://github.com/mmpx12/twitter-media-downloader/releases/tag/v1.14.2) (in my case, Ubuntu).
-Once you have a binary extracted, try running: `twmd -u=jack -L`.
-It will first return an error that username/password login is no longer supported, but after you should be able to manually provide `auth_token` and `ct0` cookies, via pasting them into the CLI.
-(In Chrome/Chromium, right click when logged in to Twitter > Inspect > Application > Cookies > https://x.com > copy the values for `auth_token` and `ct0` to get those values.)
+Once you have a binary extracted, try running: `twmd -u=jack -a -L`.
+It'll error at first but but you can provide `auth_token` and `ct0` cookie values (in Chrome/etc., right click when logged in, go to > Inspect > Application > Cookies > https://x.com > copy the values for `auth_token` and `ct0` to get those values).
 ------

 **The readme below is outdated!** The original author removed the extension from the Chrome/Firefox extension sites so the links are dead.